-Year Ended Decer nber 31, 2015 December 31, 2014 Decen nber 31, 2013 (in th ousands) Beginning balance \$ 11,448 \$ \$ Increase to contingent consideration liability related to the iSocket acquisition (See Note 7) 11,382 Increase to contingent consideration liability related to the Chango acquisition (See Note 7) 16,171 Change in fair value of contingent consideration liabilities recorded in general and administrative expense 306 66 Decrease in iSocket contingent consideration liability related to goodwill adjustment (See Note 7) (2,317) Issuance of shares associated with iSocket and Chango contingent consideration (25,608) Ending balance \$ \$ 11,448 \$
+Year Ended Decem ber 31, 2016 December 31, 2015 December 31, 2014 (in thousands) Beginning balance \$ \$ 11,448 \$ Increase to contingent consideration liability related to the iSocket acquisition (See Note 7) 11,382 Increase to contingent consideration liability related to the Chango acquisition (See Note 7) 16,171 Change in fair value of contingent consideration liabilities recorded in general and administrative expense 306 66 Decrease in iSocket contingent consideration liability related to goodwill adjustment (See Note 7) (2,317) Issuance of shares associated with iSocket and Chango contingent consideration (25,608) Ending balance \$ \$ \$ 11,448

 In connection with the Company's IPO in April 2014, the outstanding warrant for 845,867 shares of the Company's convertible preferred stock was net exercised, resulting in the issuance of 286,055 shares of common stock based on the IPO price of \$15.00 per share and taking into account the 1-for-2 reverse stock split.
 In connection with the IPO, the remaining warrant for 25,174 shares of convertible preferred stock was automatically converted into a warrant exercisable for 12,587 shares of common stock.
 See Note 12 regarding the exercise of a preferred stock warrant and the conversion of each outstanding share of preferred stock into one half of a share of common stock in connection with the Company's IPO.
 Following the closing of the Company's IPO on April 7, 2014, the Company was no longer required to re-measure the converted common stock warrants to fair value and record any changes in the fair value of these liabilities in the Company's consolidated statement of operations.
-During the years ended December 31, 2015, 2014, and 2013, the Company recognized expense of zero, \$0.7 million, and \$4.1 million, respectively, from the re-measurement of the warrants to fair value.
+During the years ended December 31, 2016 and 2015, the Company recognized no expense, from the re-measurement of the warrants to fair value.
+During the year ended December 31, 2014 the Company recognized an expense of \$0.7 million, from the re-measurement of the warrants to fair value.
 The warrant exercisable for 12,587 shares of common stock was net exercised in June 2014.